 Personal skill and confidence behind the tiller of your boat may also play a large part when it comes to choosing your route.
 If you're new to boating you may want to avoid routes with lots of locks, such as the hilly approaches to Birmingham.
 However, if you have energetic children then lots of locks can keep them entertained and actually work to your advantage!

-The price of a canal holiday can vary widely and is dependant upon a number of factors, such as how many people are going, the length of the break you are taking, and the time of year you are going.
+The price of a canal holiday can vary widely and depends on a number of factors, such as how many people are going, the length of the break you are taking, and the time of year you are going.

 When you split the cost of a canal holiday between friends it's a very affordable option.